Introduction to AI Agents, Examples, and Their Impact

 AI Agents in Business Future

-Agentic AI technologies are transforming many industries very fast.
-Key areas like autonomy, hyper-personalization and self-improving systems are leading the way.
+Agentic AI companies are transforming many industries very fast.
+Key areas like autonomy, hyper-personalization, and self-improving systems are leading the way.

 Multi-agent systems (MAS) are frameworks of multiple autonomous agents interacting within a shared environment.
 These can achieve complex goals through the dynamic interactions of relatively simple agents.